FAQs in MEI

 The best airports for traveling to Karlsruhe are

-• Karlsruhe/Baden-Baden Airport (FKB): The nearest airport, approximatly 40 km from Karlsruhe.
+• Karlsruhe/Baden-Baden Airport (FKB): The closest airport, approximatly 40 km from Karlsruhe.

-• Stuttgart Airport (STR): Approximately 80 km away, with good train connections to Karlsruhe.
+• Stuttgart Airport (STR): Approx. 80 km away, with good train connections to Karlsruhe.

-• Frankfurt am Main Airport (FRA): Approximately 130km away, with a wide range of international flights and direct rail links to Karlsruhe.
+• Frankfurt am Main Airport (FRA): Approx. 130km away, with a large number of international flights and direct train connections to Karlsruhe.

-We recommend that all students of the Mechanical Engineering (International) program learn German, as a good language skills offer numerous advantages.
-Knowledge of German language improves career opportunities in the German job market and facilitates everyday life and integration into the local culture.
-It provides access to additional academic resources and enables valuable networking with German-speaking fellow students.
-Additionally, learning German contributes to personal and cultural enrichment and is an important advantage for those considering a long-term perspective in Germany.
-See further information on German courses here.
+We recommend that all students of the Mechanical Engineering (International) program learn German, as good language skills offer numerous advantages.
+Knowledge of German improves career opportunities in the German job market and facilitates everyday life and integration into the local culture.
+It provides access to additional academic resources and valuable contacts with German-speaking fellow students.
+Furthermore, learning German contributes to personal and cultural enrichment and is an important advantage for those considering a long-term perspective in Germany.
+Further information on German courses can be found here.

 General Practitioner (GP): First point of contact for general health issues